sathyamus/ReadME/Kubernetes.md

   * kubectl apply -f sn-nginx-deployment.yml
   * kubectl delete -f sn-nginx-deployment.yml

+#### K8s config YAML file
+  - metadata
+  - specification
+  - status (automatically generated and added by Kuberenetes)
+  - etcd holds the status of any k8s component

 #### Deploy Containers
   - Details of the cluster and its health status can be discovered